-Table 6, Interface Transformer Protection
+Table 4, Interface Transformer Protection

-Up to 10 MVA 10 - 50 MVA Greater than 50 MVA 3 Phase protection device (12kV or 69kV only) Transformer Differential Fault Pressure Time/Inst.
+Up to 10 MVA 10 - 50 MVA Greater than 50 MVA Three-Phase Protection Device (12 kV or 69 kV only) Transformer Differential Fault Pressure Time/Inst.
 Over Current Transformer Primary Differential Transformer Backup Differential Fault Pressure Time/Inst.
 Over Current Over Excitation

-- i.
-For transformers needing two differential protection schemes, one of the differential schemes may also include the generator. - ii.
-The location of the transformer over current relaying may be dependent on the transformer connections. - iii.
-Generators with a fuse protected Interface (Isolation) Transformer must include protection to detect an open fuse condition.
+- a) For transformers needing two differential protection schemes, one of the differential schemes may also include the generator. - b) The location of the transformer over current relaying may be dependent on the transformer connections. - c) Generators with a fuse protected Interface (Isolation) Transformer must include protection to detect an open fuse condition.

-C. Interconnection Line Protection
+3. Interconnection Line Protection

-The protection applied to a line terminal at the Generator Owner's site that interconnects the privately owned generator with the DEC System will vary depending on the voltage class and existing line relaying scheme at the DEC end(s).
+The protection applied to a line terminal at the Generator Owner's site that interconnects the privately-owned generator with the DEC system will vary depending on the voltage class and existing line relaying scheme at the DEC end(s).

-Typical protection schemes for various voltage interconnection lines are provided below.
+Typical protection schemes for various voltage interconnection lines are provided in Table 5.
 The actual schemes used will vary for each specific site.

-Table 7 Typical Line Terminal Protection Schemes
+Table 5, Typical Line Terminal Protection Schemes

-Line Voltage Class Possible Line Protection Schemes 12kV Phase & Ground Over current (May need to be directional) 3-Phase to Ground Connected Under Voltage & Over Voltage (For line terminating in delta or ungrounded wye connected transformer) 69kV Phase & Ground Directional Over current Phase & Ground Distance Pilot (DCB, POTT, PUTT, DTT) Phase & Ground Step Distance Backup 3-Phase Overvoltage (For line terminating in delta or ungrounded wye connected transformer) 138kV Phase & Ground Distance Pilot (DCB, POTT, PUTT, DTT) Phase & Ground Step Distance Backup Direct Transfer Trip Send/Receive
+Line Voltage Class Possible Line Protection Schemes 12 kV Phase & Ground Overcurrent (May need to be directional) Three-Phase to Ground Connected Under Voltage & Over Voltage (For line terminating in delta or ungrounded wye connected transformer) 69 kV Phase & Ground Directional Over current Phase & Ground Distance Pilot (DCB, POTT, PUTT, DTT) Phase & Ground Step Distance Backup Three-Phase Overvoltage (For line terminating in delta or ungrounded wye connected transformer) 138 kV Phase & Ground Distance Pilot (DCB, POTT, PUTT, DTT) Phase & Ground Step Distance Backup Direct Transfer Trip Send/Receive

-- Generators that can go unstable due to delayed fault clearing if line pilot protection scheme fails will require two independent high speed pilot schemes, with independent communication channels. - 2) DCB is Directional Comparison Blocking - 3) POTT is Permissive Overreaching Transfer Trip - 4) PUTT is Permissive Under Reaching Transfer Trip. - 5) DTT is Direct Transfer Trip
+- a) Generators that can go unstable due to delayed fault clearing if line pilot protection scheme fails will require two independent high speed pilot schemes, with independent communication channels. - b) DCB is Directional Comparison Blocking - c) POTT is Permissive Overreaching Transfer Trip - d) PUTT is Permissive Under-Reaching Transfer Trip - e) DTT is Direct Transfer Trip

-D. Generator Isolation Detection Schemes
+4. Generator Isolation Detection Schemes

-- 1) Under/over frequency and under/over voltage schemes can be used to detect the fact that the generator is Islanded with load (and possibly other generation) and needs to be disconnected from the DEC Grid.
-These schemes are effective where there is a significant mismatch between load and generator rating.
-IEEE Std.
-1547-2008, Footnote 12, requires that the load to generation mismatch be 3 to 1.
-The detection must also occur within 2 seconds of the formation of an island.
-(See also Performance Considerations, Sections IX B2 and C1) - 2) Under/over frequency and under/over voltage detection becomes less reliable when the Islanded load is more closely matched to the generator capacity so that the resulting voltage and frequency is at or very near normal.
-In these cases, direct transfer trip from the DEC System to the Generator Owner's site will be necessary. - 3) Generators selling into the PJM marketplace that have their under frequency trip point set to meet PJM under frequency operational requirements (such as 57.5 Hz. for 5 Seconds) essentially removes under frequency sensing as a sensitive means to detect isolation.
-In this event, other protective measures, such as transfer trip, will be required. - 4) Generators using dynamic inverters to regulate voltage at the Point of Interconnection generally will not conform to the requirements of IEEE 1547-2008 and thus will require transfer trip from the upstream protective device(s). - 5) Generally, combinations of different protection schemes are necessary to be 100% effective and to provide a level of redundancy. - 6) In cases where a transfer tripping scheme is needed to ensure isolation detection, the failure of the transfer trip scheme or communication channel will require that the generator automatically disconnect from the DEC until the transfer trip scheme is restored.
+- 1. Under/over frequency and under/over voltage schemes can be used to detect the fact that the generator is Islanded with load (and possibly other generation) and needs to be disconnected from the DEC Grid. - 2.
+Under/over frequency and under/over voltage detection becomes less reliable when the Islanded load is more closely matched to the generator capacity so that the resulting voltage and frequency is at or very near normal.
+In these cases, direct transfer trip from the DEC system to the Generator Owner's site will be necessary. - 3.
+Generators selling into the PJM marketplace that have their under frequency trip point set to meet PJM under frequency operational requirements (such as 57.5 Hz. for 5 Seconds) essentially removes under frequency sensing as a sensitive means to detect isolation.
+In this event, other protective measures, such as transfer trip, will be required.

+- 4. Generators using dynamic inverters to regulate voltage at the Point of Interconnection generally will not conform to the requirements of IEEE 1547-2018 and thus will require transfer trip from the upstream protective device(s). - 5.
+Generally, combinations of different protection schemes are necessary to be 100% effective and to provide a level of redundancy - 6.
+In cases where a transfer tripping scheme is needed to ensure isolation detection, the failure of the transfer trip scheme or communication channel will require that the generator automatically disconnect from the DEC until the transfer trip scheme is restored.

-E. Generator Protection Schemes
+5. Generator Protection Schemes